oscargdd/lxnm-bis/draft-bg-onions-update-network-service-models.md

    how the network operator intents to configures the network through protocols and devices to deliver a service.
 The intended configuration at the device level is derived from network YANG data models.
-   The customer service Yang models abstract the service for upper layers.
+   The customer service YANG data models abstract the service for upper layers.
 The intended network service configuration is derived from the the service model.

    A set of these models is listed here: